Generating HTTP requests for invoking services

-Aside from calling services via the browser (using the Invoke in Browser option), you can also call services from the HTTP Client.
-By dragging and dropping the service or API file1 to the HTTP Client view, the request will automatically be generated for you.
-You may then use this configuration to send requests to the server.
+Aside from calling services via browser (using the Invoke in Browser option), you can also call services from the HTTP Client.
+By dragging and dropping the service or API file1 to the HTTP Client view, the request will automatically be generated for you; useful for sending requests to the server.

 The HTTP Client supports the dragging and dropping of the following items:

 - Gloop services (